pytrackdat/pytrackdat/README.md

 should be visible.
 Log in using the username and password entered into the `generate.py` script in order to manage data and other users.

-NOTE ABOUT PORTS / CONFIGURATION ON OTHER SERVERS
+TODO: NOTE ABOUT PORTS / CONFIGURATION ON OTHER SERVERS